 All of the dolls I produce have in common the materials and techniques used in creating them.
 They are assembled using fiber processes such as hand-embroidery, crochet and needlefelting, using materials including hand-dyed raw silk, vintage fabrics, wool from local sheep, silk ribbons and embroidery threads.
 As in all of my pieces of art, the process of creating the dolls is time-consuming, with full attention paid to the smallest details.
 I am proud to show you these examples of my work.

-There have been quite a number of members of the Skellie Clan over the years, all inspired by the Mexican papier mache skeletons made for the Day of the Dead.
+There have been quite a number of members of the Skellie Clan over the years, partly inspired by the Mexican papier mache skeletons made for the Day of the Dead, but also by the fact that my birthday is on Halloween, and I prefer my Halloween celebrations to be on the happy-goofy side.
 This is a representative sample.
-They are generally in white or pastel colors with vivid embroidery on raw silk, are about 18" X 15" X 3", and are in the $1200 to $1600 price range.
+They are generally in white or pastel colors with vivid embroidery on hand-dyed raw silk, are about 18" X 15" X 3".

 These poppets, the Lucky Betty, Billy and Bobby dolls, are very small (usually 6" to 10" tall) and have loose, freewheeling embroidery on one or both sides.
 The base fabric is raw silk for the embroidered sides, with vintage cottons used for those with unembroidered backs.
-They are generally quite simple.
-I have made dozens of them over the years as gifts for friends and for sale.
-They are generally in the $85 to $120 price range.
+They are each unique.
 This is a representative sample.

 Please note: These are most definately not dolls for children (unless you are having your second childhood!)
 Traditionally, poppets have been used for magical purposes, however, I have put my own little spell on them so that they will not work towards negative ends.
 Behave yourselves, People!!

 Please note that all content on this website including text, photographs and the actual artworks - yes, absolutely everything! - is Copyright 2021 Ruth Marie Fledermaus.
 All Rights Reserved.
 Nothing may be used or reproduced without permission.
 Seriously!